|Microbevels front and back.|

 I have not been able to find any evidence that these claims are true.
 If you look at my micrographs of plane blade edges, you will find no evidence that the filings floating in the oil damage the edge.
 In fact, if you look at pictures of the sharpening station you can clearly see the swarf has been for the most part swept out of the active area of the abrasive.
 The same is true for swarf on the bench stones.

 I suspect that the effect they encountered may be a result of using too coarse a final honing abrasive.
 It is not clear what grit they used for honing - the book only mentions medium and fine abrasives.
 If their oil stones were Norton crystolon stones, then the fine stone was 240 grit, or about 54 microns.
-Their final abrasive was almost 4 times are coarse as my first abrasive.
+Their final abrasive was almost 4 times as coarse as my first abrasive.
 When used with oil, the broken abrasive is swept out of the honing area so the abrasive is always 240 grit.
 Perhaps when used without oil, the broken abrasive remains in the honing region creating a swarf, much as with Japanese water stones.
 This swarf may have a smaller actual grit size (larger grit number) than the stone itself, resulting in a honed surface with smaller scratches.
 That is what the proponents of Japanese water stones claim.

 In both cases (too coarse an oil stone used dry, Japanese water stones), relying on the breakdown of the abrasive to create a new finer abrasive seems more magic than science.
 If you don't hone long enough - how long is long enough? - you don't get the effect you need.
 Some people may get good results, some using almost the same technique may get poor results.